 \cite{CHARIKAR05} showed that the weighted correlation clustering problem is APX-hard even on complete graphs.
 They also gave a 4-approximation algorithm for this problem using a pivoting method.
 Briefly, this method continues as a sequence of steps starting from step $i=0$ with $V_0=V$.
 Then, in the $i^{th}$ step, a pivot vertex $p_i$ is chosen uniformly at random from the set of vertices $V_i$; a new cluster $C_i=\{p_i\}$ is initialized; some of the other vertices of $V_i$ are assigned to $C_i$ based on some criteria on these vertices and $p_i$; and finally, $V_{i+1}$ of the next step is defined to be $V_{i+1}=V_i-C_i$.
-The method terminates at step $t$ when $V_{t+1} = \emptyset$ and the output clusters are $C_0,\dots,C_t$.
+This algorithm terminates at step $t$ when $V_{t+1} = \emptyset$, and the output clusters are $C_0,\dots,C_t$.
 The criteria used to add vertices to clusters are based on the values of variables of the optimal solution of the corresponding relaxed linear programming formulation shown in LP \ref{LP:CWCC}.
-In this formulation we have a set of variables $\{ x_{ij} \in \{0,1\} \,|\,(i,j) \in D \}$, and $x_{ij} = 0$ when vertices $i$ and $j$ are in the same cluster, and $x_{ij} = 1$ when they are in different clusters.
-For any triple $(i, j, k) \in T$ if $x_{ij}=0$ and $x_{jk}=0$ then vertices $i$, $j$ and $k$ are in the same cluster, so $x_{ki}$ must be 0.
+In this formulation we have a set of variables $\{ x_{ij} \in \{0,1\} \,|\,(i,j) \in D \}$, if vertices $i$ and $j$ are in the same cluster then $x_{ij} = 0$, otherwise $x_{ij} = 1$.
+For any distinct $i, j, k \in V$ if $x_{ij}=0$ and $x_{jk}=0$, then vertices $i$, $j$ and $k$ are in the same cluster, so~$x_{ki}$ must be 0.
 This condition has been expressed by the triangle inequality that is enforced by the first set of constraints of this LP.
-Remind that the members in $D$ and $T$ are \textit{unordered} meaning that $x_{ij}=x_{ji}$.
-The constraints $x_{ij} \in \{0,1\}$ can not be used in linear programming, instead, the second set of constraints of LP \ref{LP:CWCC} is used to obtain a linear programming relaxation.
+Recall that the members in $D$ are \textit{unordered} meaning that $x_{ij}=x_{ji}$.
+The constraints $x_{ij} \in \{0,1\}$ cannot be expressed as linear programming constraints, instead, the second set of constraints of LP~\ref{LP:CWCC} is used to obtain a linear programming relaxation.
 The best-known lower bound for the integrality gap of this LP is 2.
-However, \cite{CHARIKAR05} obtain their 4-approximation algorithm by using the solution of this LP in their pivoting method.
+However, \cite{CHARIKAR05} obtained their 4-approximation algorithm using the solution of this LP in their pivoting method.